Interested in learning?

 A long code is what most of us use when sending messages from our mobile devices to other people’s personal mobile devices, (this point illustrates the fact that a long code is a much more personal approach than a short code, and this can have a huge impact with your customers and potential customers.)

-So at Textafied we provide you 4 free long codes for every text package as well as the option, if needed, you can purchase extra long code numbers and the software will send your messages while rotating through your long codes, but the message will appear to the recipient as coming from your original long code which retains that "personal" effect.
+So at Textafied we provide you 4 free long codes for every text package as well as the option, if needed, you can purchase multiple long code numbers and the software will send your messages while rotating through your long codes, but the message will appear to the recipient as coming from your original long code which retains that "personal" effect.

 This option would be for those with larger customer lists, and is still very cost efficient as opposed to paying for a shared or dedicated short code and having to pay extra for Keywords

 It is easier and less expensive to set-up long codes than short codes.
 Also, less restrictive opt-in policies allow you to leverage more of your customer database.

 Perhaps the best reason for using a long code is marketing, you can send and receive text messages and voice calls using the same number in your Textafied account, which is perfect for branding your business.

 You manage text messages more like emails when using the Textafied Back Office.

 You can access your text messages from your back office, via any web browser and even have them forwarded to your personal cell phone or your email.

 You can find plenty of articles on the differences of long code vs short code.